christophpickl/allfit/README.md

 ### High Prio

-* for partner: primaryCategory vs additionalCategories?
+* make sure all persisted fields are displayed in UI (compare entities with view models)
 * Filter group
 * Filter time (just like website)
-* make sure all persisted fields are displayed in UI (compare entities with view models)
 * sync in progress dialog (mockup with delay; only update message string)
 * dry run with prod data